webistomin/posthtml-lazyload/README.md

 [![DevDeps][dev-deps]][dev-deps-url]
 [![Build][build]][build-badge]

- It is possible to natively lazy load images through the `loading="lazy"` attribute on images and iframes, and it’s already possible on Chrome 75 (currently Canary).
+ It is possible to natively lazy load images through the `loading="lazy"` attribute on images and iframes, and it’s already possible on Chrome 76.
 This plugin will do it for you!

  Read more in [Addy Osmani Blog](https://addyosmani.com/blog/lazy-loading/).